andysit1/Video-Content-Pipeline/README.md

 # Video-Content-Pipeline
-Making videos at lightspeed
+A cli application to create video fast.

+Requrires ffmpeg installed!

 ## Purpose

 In this project I wanted to mass edit large videos for streams on twitch for personal and school club reasons.
-I always thought this project was really interesting which is why I decided to spend some time this summer coding it.
+I always thought this project was really interesting which is why I decided to spend some time this summer working on it.

-## Highlights
+## How it Works

 - Takes large videos and filters out silence intervals
 - Each interval are consider clips which then is processed futher using opencv image processing algorithms